alshedivat/al-folio/_posts/2022-24-06-diffusion.md

     {% include figure.html path="assets/img/posts/diffusion/figure1.png" title="example image" class="img-fluid rounded z-depth-1" %}
 </div>

 The concept of diffusion model is diffusing the original image into a white noise with a given strategy and then learn a reverse process to approximate it.
-Behind the scene, for both Gaussian and binomial diffusion, <d-cite key="feller1949theory"></d-cite> if the noise schedule at each step is small enough, the reverse process shares the same form with the forward one, that is a vital factor which allows us to construct the loss functions and the learning algorithms.
+Behind the scene, for both Gaussian and binomial diffusion, <d-cite key="feller1949theory"></d-cite> if the noise schedule at each step is small enough, the reverse process shares the same form with the forward one, that is a vital factor which guides the way of constructing the loss functions and the learning algorithms.

 In detail, forward process is formulated as follow: